Bath shipyard union rallies as strike enters sixth week

 Machinist Union Local S6, which represents 4,300 of the shipyard’s 6,700 employees, went on strike June 22 after rejecting the 3-year contract proposal over disagreements about the company’s plans to continue hiring subcontractors and proposed changes to worker seniority privileges.

-Robert Martinez Jr., international IAM president, criticized BIW for not meeting with Local S6 to negotiate and encouraged union members to keep “standing up for your future to ensure we have a strong collective bargaining agreement.”
+Robert Martinez Jr., president of the International Association of Machinists and Aerospace Workers, criticized BIW for not meeting with Local S6 to restart negotiations and encouraged union members to keep “standing up for your future to ensure we have a strong collective bargaining agreement.”

 “This is the largest strike in the United States of America right now,” said Martinez.
 “The eyes of the nation are upon you all.”